A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Apart from this, there is nothing much you need to worry about.
 There is actual wear and tear from using it with sand and dirt over time.
 To prevent its damage, you must see that it is properly stored.
 Keep it out of the reach of the sun.
 Make sure to use it sparingly.

-Place it inside a bag or container, away from the sunlight.
-Meanwhile, depending on their materials, some paracords do not rot or fade in color.
-But no paracord is entirely indestructible.
+Place it inside a bag or container, away from sunlight.
+Some paracords do not rot or fade in color, depending on their materials.
+However, no paracord is entirely indestructible.
 Keep your cords away from chemicals.

 Examples are harsh detergents, cleaning solutions, oil, kerosene, gasoline, white gas, paint, turpentine, and acid.
-It can react with polyester and nylon and damage the cord.
-These tips are ideal for storage of any gear in the stockpile.
-Remember this always if you plan to stockpile inside your house in emergencies.
+These can react with polyester and nylon and damage the cord.
+These tips are ideal for storing any gear in the stockpile.
+Remember this if you plan to store the gear inside your house in emergencies.

-In a nutshell, always check your paracords for any sign of friction or abrasion damage.
-You'll understand it when you use it for something important soon.
+In summary, always check your paracords for any signs of friction or abrasion damage.
+You'll understand this soon when you use them for something important.
 Indeed, it is better to be safe than to be sorry.

 Tips in the Conservation of the Paracords